stuartofmt/DuetMonitor/SetupInstructions.md

     The one you got from google console:
 ```

-3. Your Google email ID (email address)
+3. Your gmail address
 ```
-Enter you google email Id
+Enter you gmail address
     The one you use to log into google:
 ```

-4. You will now be asked to navigate to a url in a browser in order to get a verification code.
+4. You will now be asked to navigate to an url in a browser in order to get a verification code.
 Copy the link and paste it in a browser (highlighting the link performs a copy in many terminals.
 Don't Ctl+C)
 Note the link below is not a real link
 ```
  Navigate to the following URL to auth: